rancher/docs/content/k3s/latest/en/installation/node-requirements/_index.md

 ## Hardware

 Hardware requirements scale based on the size of your deployments.
-Minimum recommenedations are outlined here.
+Minimum recommendations are outlined here.

 *    RAM: 512MB Minimum
 *    CPU: 1 Minimum